 - 1 pound pecan halves, or about 3 to 4 cups

 - 3 tablespoons unsalted butter, cut into small pieces

-- table salt, kosher salt, or sea salt, to taste
+- Kosher or sea salt to taste

-- Heat the oven to 250 F.
+Heat the oven to 250 degrees F.

-- Spread the pecans on a rimmed baking sheet and place pan on center rack of the oven.
+Spread the pecans on a rimmed baking sheet and place pan on center rack of the oven.
 Roast in the preheated oven, stirring and occasionally turning until the pecans are lightly browned and aromatic, or about 60 minutes.

-- Stir in the butter until pecans are coated and all of the butter has melted.
+Stir in the butter until pecans are coated and all of the butter has melted.
 Return the pan to the oven and roast for about 10 minutes longer.

-- Salt lightly to taste while pecans are still hot.
+Salt lightly to taste while pecans are still hot.
 Serve warm or cooled.
 Store roasted pecans in a tightly sealed container.

-- Microwave Roasted Pecans - Put the pecans in a microwave-safe baking dish with the butter and microwave on high for about 3 minutes.
+- Microwave-roasted pecans: Put the pecans in a microwave-safe baking dish with the butter and microwave on high for about 3 minutes.
 Turn and stir them occasionally.